 We saw evidence the dentists justified, graded and reported on the radiographs they took.
-The practice carried out radiography audits six-monthly following current guidance and legislation.
+The practice carried out radiography audits six-monthly.

 Effective staffing

 Staff had the skills, knowledge and experience to carry out their roles.

 Newly appointed staff had a structured induction and clinical staff completed continuing professional development required for their registration with the General Dental Council.